 It should also be placed high enough to ensure the smoke and gases are sucked up the chimney.
 The chimney should be placed in a safe and protected way.

-What is the ideal distance between chimney and gas stove or electric cooktop?
+Q.5 What is the ideal distance between the chimney and a gas stove or electric cooktop?

 And for the electric cooktop, the height should be 21 inches to 30 inches.